anawandh/SLAAT/content/posts/Sqlite-AWS.md

 - Create your own database in the EC2 I have created (ec2-database-connect)
     - name it with your first and last name (example:  aditya-nawandhar)
     - Create a table using the commands on the link provided.
     - using commands from the link provided make columns and rows with test data (can be anything) (example: "name" and "class" are the columns with rows being something like "Aditya" and "Junior").
-At least 4 test rows
+At least 4 test rows.
+    - Hint: to add test data use query's
     - additional points if the data matches CPT